 Recommended Ages: This class is ideal for students ages 10-17.
 Younger academically gifted students will be accepted.

 Start Date: Course consists of 1 lesson plan.
 No live classes- view the lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
-We will release the lesson plan on June 2 and you will have until August 11 to complete all work.
+Enrollment is open until July 14 and you have until August 11 to complete the course.
+You’ll receive class access information within 48 hours of enrolling.
+This gives you complete freedom during the summer to do the work!
 Final reports will be issued on August 12.
-However, we will accept enrollments for this class until it is full or until July 14- allowing students to join the course at any time and ensuring they have enough time to complete their work.
 This gives you complete freedom during the summer to do the work!
 Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 12.

 What is the difference between a short story and a novel (other than the length)?
 How can the shorter form help a writer focus closely on plot and action?
 How can a writer make their readers care about the characters they have created without the extra room of a longer novel?
 In this course, we will read one short story from a single American writer, Jack London.
 We will make comparisons between this short story and a larger novel of the author’s work to find common themes in the writer’s work.
 Students will learn how the short story form has shaped the history of modern literature, and we will look at examples of short stories that have enabled the writer to comment on their own culture and on the events of the world around them.

 This course will focus heavily on reading, and full copies of stories we will cover will be provided for students to read on their own.

 Assignments contain multiple options for creative and/or analytical responses to the readings, including: quizzes for basic reading comprehension, creative visual projects to depict scenes from each story, and analytical critiques to understand the literary merits of the writer’s work.
 All submitted assignments will receive instructor feedback.